The Ethics of Oil: Finance Moralities and Environmental Politics in the Global Oil Economy

 – 2017.
 “Exploring the anthropology of energy: Ethnography, energy and ethics”.
 Special Issue of Energy Research & Social Science.
 Co-edited with J. Smith.

-In addition to her academic publications, she also explores these issues in collaborations with artists and film makers as well as in her work as a committee member of the UK Future Earth.
+In addition to her academic publications, she also explores these issues in collaborations with artists and film makers as well as in her work as a committee member of the Environmental Sustainability Board at the University of St Andrews.